g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Add the method applyPreset()
 - [x] Add test for the method applyPreset()
 - [x] Add the QDebug << operator to simplify debug
+- [x] Test the ownership and the destruction
+- [ ] Create an iterator

 - [ ] Update documentation